user1m/ms-ohio-designs/readme.md

-# Microsoft - OSU Design Ideas
+# Microsoft - OSU T-Shirt Design Ideas

+### ***Disclaimer: I do not claim to own or distribute the logos of The Ohio State University or Microsoft.
+The logos of each organization are theirs respectively.***

 ## Design `1`